 Hanout Boutique (Marrakech)

 This fashion boutique in Marrakech is dedicated to modern Moroccan fashion.
 Cool kaftans, unique leather jackets, and fun kimonos are the staples of this company.

 Rue Bab Agnoou, Passage Moulay Rachid N°88 Marrakech, Morocco

-Marwa specializes in women’s fashion and a great place to pick up western clothing and accessories.
-It offers accessories to satisfy the active and modern urban clothing.
-Themes combine current fashion trends with subtle touches of tradition.
+Marwa specializes in women’s fashion and is a great place to pick up western clothing and accessories.
+It offers accessories to satisfy the active and modern urban clothing, and its themes combine current fashion trends with subtle touches of tradition.
 This store controls all stages of textile trades to production and distribution.
 You can find Marwa stores in major Moroccan cities.